Dudu Pukwana

 Mthutuzeli Dudu Pukwana (18 July 1938 – 30 June 1990) was a South African saxophonist and composer.
+He was a member of the pioneering jazz sextet The Blue Notes, which moved to Europe in 1964, eventually settling in London, where Pukwana subsequently joined Chris McGregor's big band Brotherhood of Breath.

 Early years in South Africa

 Dudu Pukwana was born in Walmer Township, Port Elizabeth, South Africa.
 He grew up studying piano in his family, but in 1956 he switched to alto saxophone after meeting tenor saxophone player Nikele Moyake.
 In 1962, Pukwana won first prize at the Johannesburg Jazz Festival with Moyake's Jazz Giants (1962, Gallo/Teal).
 In his early days, he also played with Kippie Moeketsi.
 Chris McGregor then invited him to join the pioneering Blue Notes sextet, where he played along with Mongezi Feza, Nikele Moyake, Johnny Dyani and Louis Moholo.
 Although the Blue Notes are often considered McGregor's group, Pukwana was initially the principal composer and all the group members had pivotal roles.

 Emigration to Europe

 As mixed-race groups were illegal under apartheid, the Blue Notes, increasingly harassed by authorities, emigrated to Europe in 1964, playing in France and Zürich, and eventually settling in London.
-After The Blue Notes split in the late 1960s, Pukwana joined McGregor's Brotherhood of Breath big band, which again featured his soloing heavily.
-As a composer, Pukwana wrote "Mra," one of the best-loved tunes by the Brotherhood.
+After the Blue Notes split in the late 1960s, Pukwana joined McGregor's Brotherhood of Breath big band, which again featured his soloing heavily.
+As a composer, Pukwana wrote "Mra", one of the best-loved tunes by the Brotherhood.

-In February 1967, Pukwana received his first mention in America’s DownBeat magazine: "Tenorist Ronnie Scott’s "Old Place", having a hard time breaking even, scored a financial success with the Bob Stuckey Trio, featuring the leader's organ and altoist Dudu Pukwana".
+In February 1967, Pukwana received his first mention in America's DownBeat magazine: "Tenorist Ronnie Scott’s "Old Place", having a hard time breaking even, scored a financial success with the Bob Stuckey Trio, featuring the leader's organ and altoist Dudu Pukwana".
 The trio later expanded to a quartet when Phil Lee joined on guitar, and this group performed twice on BBC's Jazz Club.
 As a quartet, the band also had a regular session at the Witches Cauldron in Belsize Park.
 The band completed a series of UK dates throughout 1967, including regular appearances at Ronnie Scott's Jazz Club.